tiskw/random-fourier-features/examples/README.md

 ## Support Vector Classification using Random Fourier Features

-An example of support vector classification for [MNIST](http://yann.lecun.com/exdb/mnist/) dataset using random fourier features.
+An example of support vector classification for [MNIST](http://yann.lecun.com/exdb/mnist/) dataset using random Fourier features.
 See [README.md](./svc_for_mnist/README.md) for more details.

 <div align="center">